 Now that your fake lawn has been laid down onto your base, you are ready for the finishing touches

-7. The final step is to add the infill material of your choice.
+7. Next is to add the infill material of your choice.
 (The main purpose of the infill is to give the turf its' soft and life-like characteristics while weighing down the turf).
 We recommend a Sand infill.
-We also recommend using approximately 1 lb of infill material per square foot of turf.
+We also recommend using approximately 2 pounds of infill material per square foot of turf.
 You will want to evenly apply the infill material on top of the turf with a drop spreader; if you don't have a drop spreader you can do it by hand but this process will be more time consuming.

-There you go!
-8 simple steps to having a lawn that is…always green and always beautiful!
+And there you have it!
+8 simple steps to having a lawn that is always green and always beautiful!
 And if desired, you can add rocks, fencing, foliage or lights to enhance the look and feel of your new artificial lawn.
-Or you can avoid the hassle and let us do it all for as little as $9.00/sf.